WgNYC/Hello-world/README.md

 Hola

 WgNYC here, learning to code.
-Getting my feet wet. strange thing is, its never wet in the VR world.
+Getting my feet wet.
+Strange thing is, its never wet in the VR world.